Reviews

 Thank you for letting me read Ildiko.
 It was a wonderful experience for me, which I regret having postponed …

-— Frank Kelly Playwright Professor of English
+-- Frank Kelly, Playwright, Professor of English

 Ildiko is an intense work.
 I read it in one afternoon and evening.
-I wasn’t standing up—but I wanted to pace through certain sections (Steve and Sybil’s chapters).
-Then as the end became clear, I needed to be sitting so as the let it settle around me, the sad inevitability of it.
+I wasn't standing up—but I wanted to pace through certain sections (Steve and Sybil's chapters).
+Then as the end because clear, I needed to be sitting so as the let it settle around me, the sad inevitability of it.

 You write with such power and insight especially relating to sexuality—one's striving to make a lasting connection, and then, one's retreating from it, spent by the effort, fearful of the result.